networknt/light-doc/content/concern/client.md

 all the time to free your CPU for other important computation.
 Http2Client has two generic callback functions implemented to handle request with body(POST, PUT, PATCH) and request without body(GET, DELETE).
-Users can create their own customized callback functions to handle the response from the server.
+Users can create their own customized callback functions to handle the response from the server if they need special login inside the callback function.

 Signature for GET/DELETE